Hans Pfeiffer

-Hans Pfeiffer is a physicist best known for his contribution to the development of electron beam lithography.
+Hans-Christian Pfeiffer (January 7, 1937 - November 15, 2022) was a German physicist best known for his contribution to the development of electron beam lithography.

 Life

+Hans-Christian Pfeiffer was born on January 7, 1937 in Krumhermsdorf, Saxony, Germany.

-Dr. Pfeiffer received his Ph.D. from the Technical University of Berlin, Germany in 1967 and joined IBM the following year.
+Dr. Pfeiffer received his Ph.D. from Technische Universität Berlin in 1967 and joined IBM the following year.
 During his career he established a world class team and led the development of several generations of IBM's electron-beam lithography systems.
 He is recognized for building the industry's first shaped beam lithography systems.

 Dr. Pfeiffer was elected IBM Fellow in 1985.

+He died on November 15, 2022.